Tia Mowry-Hardict Shares First Close-Up Of Newborn Daughter, Says Baby’s Name Reveal Will Be Next Month

 In the weeks after giving birth to her daughter, the actress has been honest about life after having a baby.
 Tia has given a pretty realistic take on her post-pregnancy body in addition to getting no sleep with a newborn, according to Essence.

-In the post, Tia took ownership of her postpartum and accepted that she still has a belly and that she appeared as if she were four months pregnant.
+In the post, Tia took ownership of her postpartum and accepted that she still has a belly and that she appeared as if she were still four months pregnant.

 The actress said that she wanted to “shine a light” on how our society creates false expectations after a woman gives birth.
 Tia gave women permission to feel “okay” that their bodies are not perfect after their babies are born.
 The actress urged women to give themselves time and to go at their own pace.